Easy to Follow DIY Steps to Fill the Annoying Gap Between Cabinets And Floor in your kitchen, bathroom, or laundry room with caulk.

 - Painter’s Tape

-- Caulk (I used this one) and Caulk Gun or a Tube of Caulk that doesn’t require a Caulk Gun – Comes in White, Clear, and a variety of colors too.
+- Caulk (I used this one) and Caulk Gun or a Tube of Caulk that doesn’t require a Caulk Gun – Comes in White, Clear, Almond, Gray and Black.

 - Damp Rag, to clean up